Green Card Eligibility Categories And How To Apply

 Do You Meet All Green Card Prerequisites?

-A green card (or a Permanent Resident Card) allows non-United States citizens to gain permanent residence in the U.S. Many individuals and families want a green card because it allows them to lawfully live and work anywhere in the United States and qualify for U.S. citizenship after three to five years.
+A green card (or a Permanent Resident Card) allows non-United States citizens to gain permanent residence in the U.S. Many individuals and families want a green card because it allows them to live and work lawfully anywhere in the United States and qualify for U.S. citizenship after three to five years.

 There are many categories of green cards and ways of obtaining each type.
 If you have any questions or would like assistance with obtaining a green card, reach out to our immigration lawyer in the Bronx at The Law Offices of Diron Rutty today.